abduld/CS533/progress/progress.markdown

 The second is a compiler transformation.
 This is mainly done via loop fusion.
-If for example, one writes a program `map(f, map(g, lst))` then a compiler pass can transform this into `map(f.g, lst)`.
-A simple peephole optimizer can scan for this instruction pattern and perform this transofmration.
+If for example, one writes a program `map(f, map(g, lst))` then a compiler pass can transform this into `map(f.g, lst)`. xxx - what is f.g A simple peephole optimizer can scan for this instruction pattern and perform this transformation.
 A generalization of this technique for other list primitives is found in the the Haskell vector library.
 Using a concept called Stream Fusion[@StreamFusion], Haskell fuses most function loops to remove unecessary temporaries and list traversals.
-In this project, we will adopt some aspects of how Haskell performs this transformation when they are applicable in a CUDA programming model.
+In this project, we will adopt some aspects of how Haskell performs this transformation when they are applicable in the CUDA programming model. xxx - is 'some aspects' specific enough?

 ## Implementation Details

 To facilitate rapid prototyping in this project, we chose the Dart programming language.
-The Dart language developed by google is a modern interperetation of Javascript --- a cross between C++/Java and Javascript.
+The Dart language developed by Google is a modern interperetation of Javascript --- a cross between C++/Java and Javascript.
 It adds classes, types, and polymorphic instances (via a templating mechanism) and is able to compile down to Javascript or can be run in the Dart VM.
-The language also has good documentation, extensive standard library, and an active library development community
+The language also has good documentation, extensive standard libraries, and an active library development community
   (the parser generator, for example, is a library we are using).

-The way we structured our compiler, it is backend agnostic.
+Due to the structure of our compiler, it is backend-agnostic.
 Currently, we generate sequential Javascript for debugging purposes, but have
     a prototype CUDA backend that generates naive code.
 In the next few weeks, we plan on refining our CUDA implementation to hide